STATE BY STATE

 SE Region Wildlife Supervisor of the ODWC Joe Hemphill (580) 471-7226

-Once the carcass is checked, a carcass tag will be issued which must stay with the bear until it arrives to its final destination, or during processing at storage facilities/commercial storing facilities.
+Once the carcass is checked, a carcass tag will be issued, which must stay with the bear until it arrives at its final destination or during processing at storage facilities/commercial storing facilities.

 What Is Their Reasoning For Hunting Bears?